vision zero driver at the wheel

 Vision Zero Presentations to City Council

-Watch the video recording of the Vision Zero presentation to Raleigh City Council on February 14, 2023.
+Watch the latest video recording of the Vision Zero presentation to Raleigh City Council on Tuesday, March 17, 2026.

 What Work Has Already Been Completed?

-• Flatwork, signage, and pavement marking upgrades at West Millbrook Magnet High School, Broughton Magnet High School, Wiley Elementary School, RISE SE Raleigh Charter School, Lacy Elementary School, Sycamore Creek Elementary, Oberlin Middle School, Hilburn Elementary School, Fuller Elementary School, and Joyner Magnet Elementary.
+• Flatwork, signage, and pavement marking upgrades at West Millbrook Magnet High School, Broughton Magnet High School, Wiley Elementary School, RISE SE Raleigh Charter School, Lacy Elementary School, Sycamore Creek Elementary, Oberlin Middle School, Hilburn Elementary School, Fuller Elementary School, Jeffreys Grove Elementary, Stough Elementary, Conn Elementary, and Joyner Magnet Elementary.

 • Updated school zone and school area signage across the City.